nils-braun/b2luigi/docs/usage/quickstart.rst

 .. code-block:: json

     {
         "batch_system": "htcondor",
         "result_path": "/path/to/results",
         "log_folder":  "/path/to/logs",
         "env_setup": "/path/to/env_setup.sh",
         "htcondor_settings": {
             "+ContainerOS": "Ubuntu1804"
         }

     }

-Additionaly, you have to provide a ``env_setup`` script that setups the working environment on the execution node (in contrast to LSF, which uses the same environment as the submission node).
+Additionaly, you have to provide a ``env_setup`` script that sets up the working environment on the execution node (in contrast to LSF, which uses the same environment as the submission node).
 It will be automatically sourced before each ``luigi`` task is executed.
 Another new setting is ``htcondor_settings``.
-This is a dictionary where you can specify settings that put in the job submission file used by HTCondor.
+This is a dictionary where you can specify settings that will be put in the job submission file used by HTCondor.
 These same settings are used for all jobs (tasks) that are submitted to the batch system.
 In the case above, ``"+ContainerOS": "Ubuntu1804"`` specifies an Ubuntu container used to execute the job (Note: This setting is only meant as an example.
 What you want to specify here depends on your the HTCondor setup